Two militants killed in encounter with security forces in J-K's Pulwama

-Two unidentified militants were killed in an encounter with security forces in Pulwama district of Jammu and Kashmir on Saturday, police said.
-Security forces launched a cordon and search operation in the south Kashmir district's Dangerpora in the wee hours of Saturday based on specific information about the presence of militants in the area, a police official said.
+Two unidentified militants were killed in an encounter with security forces in Pulwama district of Jammu and Kashmir on Saturday, while another anti-militancy operation is underway in Kupwara, police said.
+Security forces launched a cordon and search operation in Dangerpora area of the south Kashmir district in the wee hours of Saturday following specific information about the presence of militants in the area, a police official said.

-When the forces were conducting searches in the area, the militants opened fire at them.
-An encounter ensued as the forces retaliated, he said.
-Two militants were killed in the gunfight, he added.
+He said as the forces were conducting searches in the area, militants fired upon them.
+The forces retaliated, ensuing an encounter in which two militants were killed, the official said.

-The official said identity and group affiliation of the slain militants are being ascertained.
-The search operation is still going on, he said.
+He said identity and group affiliation of the slain ultras was being ascertained.
+Meanwhile, another encounter broke out in Handwara area of north Kashmir's Kupwara district on Saturday, the official said.

+He said the security forces launched a search operation in Chanjmulla area of Handwara on Friday.
+However, contact with militants was established on Saturday evening, the official said, adding that the area is under cordon and the operation is underway.

 - READ MORE ON: